flipkart-incubator/Krystal/vajram/README.md

-Whenever a client of Entity Service requests some data from Entity Service, the Krystal Runtime passes on this request object to the add method of the input modulator of Entity Service vajram which stores it in memory and in most cases** returns an empty list.
+Whenever a client of Entity Service requests some data from Entity Service, the Krystal Runtime passes on this request object to the add method of the input batcher of Entity Service vajram which stores it in memory and in most cases** returns an empty list.
 This is repeated for every other Vajram which depends on Entity Service.
 Every time a new request
-is added to the input modulator, it checks if the current set of requests has reached the max batch size (a configuration parameter of the input modulator).
-If this is the case, the input modulator squashes all the pending requests into an optimal set of batched request objects and returns this list instead of an empty list.
+is added to the input batcher, it checks if the current set of requests has reached the max batch size (a configuration parameter of the input batcher).
+If this is the case, the input batcher squashes all the pending requests into an optimal set of batched request objects and returns this list instead of an empty list.
 This is an